Facials, Pedicures, Manicures, Hair treatments, Body wraps, Massage....your hot mama self could use it all.

 A Hot Mama Wears Boyfriend Jackets! by MakeMeaHotMama

-Whether you steal your boyfriend blazer from your significant other's closet (like I did :) or buy a tailored-to-your-shape version, this jacket style is extremely versatile.
+Whether you steal your boyfriend blazer from a friend's closet (like I did :) or buy a tailored-to-your-shape version, this jacket style is extremely versatile.
 The key to this look is the jacket (duh!) so make sure to choose the fit wisely--you want unstructured looseness in the body, but a close fit in the shoulders.
 Also look for interesting linings that will add uber-trendy flair if you roll the sleeves.

 Here are a few of my suggestions to make this your very own hot mama outfit: